BiscuitButter/stock-analysis/README.md

 # VBA of Wall Street

 ## Overview of Project
+VBA script refactoring

+### Purpose
-The purpose of the analysis is to evaluate stock performance over a one year period.
+The purpose of this analysis is to refactor the code for a stock performance evaluation workbook.

 ## Results